uQr/cordova-docs/known-issues/known-issues-vs2015.md

 	 * plugins
 	 * config.xml
  13. Copy all other files/folders into the www folder
- 14. If you're using TypeScript, you'll need to add a tsconfig.json to your project folder and define config settings for your project – see more in the Configuring TypeScript section
+ 14. If you're using TypeScript, you'll need to add a tsconfig.json to your project folder and define config settings for your project.
+See the [Configuring TypeScript](../getting-started/tutorial-typescript.md) section for details.
  15. Now you can build and run your application

 If you have errors, you may need to update file references to reflect the new folder structure.